-Hello.
-I am looking at coir logs erosion control materials and I was wondering, do these logs have a lifespan?
-Also, how are they installed in a location.
-Do you just set them there?
+Question: I am looking at coir erosion control logs and I was wondering, do coir logs have a lifespan?
+Also, are there instructions for installing them on site?
+Do you just place them there?

-Similar to other coir materials, the Coir Log is a natural product designed to biodegrade over a designated period of time.
-Coir material life spans will naturally vary depending on conditions in the area.
-The general lifespan of a coir log can be anywhere from two to five years (2-5 yrs).
+Answer: Similar to other coir erosion control materials, the Coir Logs offered by GEI Works are a 100% natural product designed to biodegrade over a designated period of time.
+Coir logs erosion control life spans will naturally vary depending on site conditions.
+The general lifespan of a coir log can be anywhere from two to five years.

 Coir Log Construction

-Coir logs are typically constructed with both mattress coir and bristle coir twine.
-Mattress coir holds a lower level of strength and is often used to fill the inside of coir logs or mats for increased stabilization.
-Bristle coir twine, by contrast, has a high level of strength making it a great option for the outer netting and structure of the erosion control log.
+GEI Works' erosion control fiber rolls are constructed with both mattress coir and bristle coir twine.
+Mattress coir holds a lower level of strength and is often densely packed into the inside of coir logs for increased stabilization.
+Bristle coir twine, is designed to tightly contain the inner mattress coir and support the structure of the erosion control logs.

-- Lengths: 10 feet (can be joined together through coir twine)
+- Length: 10 or 20 feet (can be joined together through coir twine)

-These wedges will usually be placed along either side of the log to help direct the log along desired paths in your location.
-Erosion control logs will work best when installed along the contour of your location.
+These wedges or stakes should be placed along either side of the log to help direct the log along desired paths in the site location.

-For increased stability, especially on slopes, stakes or wedges may also be placed directly in the center of the log it help keep it in place.
+For increased stability, especially on slopes, stakes or wedges may also be placed directly in the center of the erosion control fiber rolls to help keep them in place.

-In addition, vegetation may also be placed within the structure of these coir materials.
-Plants are often chosen for placement around logs and even on top of the log itself.
+It's suggested that local vegetation may be placed within the structure of coir logs.
+Plants are often chosen for placement around logs and even on top of the log itself, as the coir erosion control material encourages deep root growth as it biodegrades.
 Vegetation is the easiest way to create a natural erosion control barrier and is often planted to help maintain control after the log has biodegraded.

-Since the coir log is made from all-natural materials, the entire log is capable of biodegrading.
-As this process occurs, coir fibers will enrich the surrounding soil area.
-Coir is often used as a stabilization method and helps build strength along slopes so that plants may begin to take root.
+Coir is often used as an effective erosion control and bank stabilization material and helps build strength along slopes so that plants may begin to take root.